ucbepic/docetl/docs/tutorial.md

-# Tutorial: Mining User Behavior Data with DocETL
+# Tutorial: Analyzing Medical Transcripts with DocETL

-This tutorial will guide you through the process of using DocETL to analyze user behavior data from UI logs.
-We'll create a simple pipeline that extracts key insights and supporting actions from user logs, then summarizes them by country.
+This tutorial will guide you through the process of using DocETL to analyze medical transcripts and extract medication information.
+We'll create a pipeline that identifies medications, resolves similar names, and generates summaries of side effects and therapeutic uses.

 ## Installation